 Posting Amazon Reviews On Your Own Site

 I make money writing product reviews on my own website, which includes many products from Amazon.
-But, I don’t do so in the way discussed above.
+I don't do much with Amazon on this website you're on right now, but I have other websites on other topics.

-The other reason is that the approach I take is more powerful for building a long term income that you can rely each month.
+The approach I take is more powerful for building a long term income that you can rely each month.
 Instead of writing reviews on Amazon itself, I write them on my own websites.
 I then make money through Amazon Associates, which is the affiliate program that Amazon offers.